 Claude vs Grok: How to Prompt Each AI Model

 Claude (Anthropic) and Grok (xAI) are both frontier-tier models, but they optimize for different things.
 Claude Sonnet 4.6 delivers a 1-million-token context window at $3/$15 per million tokens with no long-context surcharge, and its instruction following is among the most precise available.
-Grok 4 offers a 2-million-token context window, native real-time web and X/Twitter search, and built-in media generation.
+Grok 4.3 offers a 1-million-token context window, native real-time web and X/Twitter search, and built-in media generation.

 The prompting strategies that work for one don't always transfer to the other.
 This guide breaks down exactly how to structure prompts for each model — and when each one has the clear advantage.